Frequent Questions About 3D, 4D & HD Ultrasound

 What is an elective prenatal ultrasound?

-We offer elective 2D, 3D & 4D prenatal ultrasounds to provide a proactive, positive bonding experience for the mother, father and family members with the unborn baby.
-Realistic surface images provide a connection between the parents and baby that can be beneficial to the whole family.
+An elective ultrasound is a scan that is performed as a keepsake.
+We offer elective 2D, 3D, 4D and 5D prenatal ultrasounds to provide a proactive, positive bonding experience for the mother, father and family members with the unborn baby.
+The images provide a connection between the parents and baby that can be beneficial to the whole family.
 A medical, diagnostic ultrasound should have already been performed to assess the gestational age of the fetus and to evaluate for fetal anomalies, as well as the basic components of fetal anatomy.

 Does this take the place of an ultrasound at my doctor’s office?